Human-Like Implicit Intention Expression for Autonomous Driving Motion Planning: A Method Based on Learning Human Intention Priors: Related Works

+The development of trajectory planning algorithms is fundamental in the hierarchical structure of autonomous driving systems, especially post the establishment of decision intent during motion.
+These algorithms are essential for generating paths that are not only collision-free but also executable \cite{hang2023brain}.

-Discrete optimization-based trajectory planning methods, such as the Frenet trajectory planning method (\cite{werling2010optimal}), are widely employed.
-This method operates on the Frenet coordinate system, converting the problem into two-dimensional S-T and L-T problems.
-Building on this, several studies (\cite{zhang2020optimal,hu2022probabilistic,hu2018dynamic}) have enhanced and optimized the Frenet trajectory planning method.
-Apollo researchers (\cite{zhang2020optimal}), drawing from the Frenet trajectory planning method, proposed a quadratic optimization method to cater to the non-holonomic constraints of the vehicle.
-Hu et al. (\cite{hu2018dynamic}) suggested a real-time dynamic path planning method for autonomous driving, computing collision risk via the Gaussian convolution algorithm to ensure safe interaction with both static and dynamic obstacles.
-Other methods, like the Archimedean spiral (\cite{ma2017two}) and the Bezier curve (\cite{zhou2022autonomous}), are also used to characterize motion trajectories during intersection turns or high-speed lane changes.
-However, these methods necessitate more parameters such as trajectory control points and control parameters, and unlike polynomial methods that already incorporate the planning results of linear speed and acceleration, these methods need to further resolve motion planning parameters.
+A prevalent approach in trajectory planning is the use of discrete optimization methods, exemplified by the Frenet trajectory planning method \cite{werling2010optimal}.
+This method relies on the Frenet coordinate framework, simplifying the trajectory planning into two-dimensional spatial-temporal (S-T) and lateral-temporal (L-T) problems.
+Building upon this, various researchers \cite{zhang2020optimal,hu2022probabilistic,hu2018dynamic} have sought to refine and optimize the Frenet method.
+For instance, the team at Apollo \cite{zhang2020optimal} adapted the Frenet approach to devise a quadratic optimization strategy, accommodating the non-holonomic constraints of vehicles.
+Hu et al. \cite{hu2018dynamic} developed a dynamic path planning method, incorporating the Gaussian convolution algorithm to evaluate collision risks with both static and dynamic obstacles.

+Alternative trajectory characterization techniques, such as the Archimedean spiral \cite{ma2017two} and the Bezier curve \cite{zhou2022autonomous}, are also employed, particularly useful in scenarios like intersection turns or high-speed lane changes.
+These methods, however, demand additional parameters, including control points and parameters for trajectory.
+Unlike polynomial methods, which inherently integrate linear speed and acceleration outcomes, these techniques require further resolution of motion planning parameters.

-In comparison to motion planning methods that directly output discrete instantaneous kinematic control parameters, trajectory planning algorithms based on discrete optimization generate and plan reasonable operational trajectories through a controllable trajectory generation space, addressing issues such as the lack of global planning, non-smooth trajectories, and the neglect of trajectory diversity and intent expression features.
+Compared to direct motion planning methods that yield discrete kinematic control parameters instantaneously, discrete optimization-based trajectory planning algorithms offer the advantage of generating and planning rational operational trajectories within a controlled generation space.
+This approach effectively addresses challenges such as the absence of comprehensive planning, trajectory smoothness, and the overlooking of trajectory diversity and the crucial aspect of intent expression.